What is a Grandparent’s ability to see or spend time with their Grandchild?

 - for their Grandchild to physically spend time with them – eg. physical time in a visit during the day, overnight time, a weekend, during school holidays etc.

-If a Grandparent cannot reach agreement with a parent about them spending time with their grandchild they will need to go to Court to get an Order enabling them to do so.
+If a Grandparent cannot reach agreement with a parent about them spending time with their grandchild, then the Grandparent will need to take legal action through Family Dispute Resolution (Mediation) and then if no agreement is reached or the parent refuses to attend FDR , to go to Court to get an Order enabling them to do so.

 A grandparent or both grandparents must actually be a named party to the proceedings in Court, if a grandparent wants a specific Order is sought about them spending time with the Child.

 As is the case for most proceedings seeking an order in child to spending time with a child, grandparents will need to attempt attending mediation with the parents before they can issue proceedings in Court.
 For more information about grandparents and mediation, see the information sheet Grandparents attending Family Dispute Resolution (Mediation) before going to Court.

 For more information about a grandparent making an application to the Court to spend time with their grandchild, see our information sheet How does a Grandparent apply to the Court for a Court Order to see their Grandchild.